-Professional wrestler King Kong Bundy dead at age 61
+Professional wrestler King Kong Bundy dies at 61

+The 6-foot-4, 458-pound professional wrestler best known for facing Hulk Hogan in WrestleMania 2, has died.
+He was 61.

 GLASSBORO, N.J.
-(AP) — Professional wrestler King Kong Bundy has died at age 61.
+(AP) — King Kong Bundy, the 6-foot-4 professional wrestler best known for facing Hulk Hogan in WrestleMania 2, has died.
+He was 61.

-Promoter and longtime friend David Herro says Bundy died on Monday.
-Herro posted on Facebook : “Today we lost a Legend and a man I consider family.”
+Bundy died Monday, said promoter and longtime friend David Herro, who posted on Facebook : “Today we lost a Legend and a man I consider family.”
 The cause of death and other details were not disclosed.

-He was best known for facing Hulk Hogan in 1986 in a steel cage match at WrestleMania 2, which Hogan won.
+He faced Hogan in 1986 in a steel cage match at WrestleMania 2, which Hogan won.
+WWE said he was one of the “greatest … big men to lace up a set of boots.”

 Most Read Entertainment Stories